Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: Technical Results on the Flow

-respectively.
-We recognize a region that is inside (resp. outside) an ellipse defined by its usual algebraic equations, with width $2\sqrt{\alpha ^{2}+\gamma ^{2}}$ and height $2\left\vert \beta \right\vert \sqrt{1+\gamma ^{-2}\alpha ^{2}}$.
-This situation is already explained in the context of the operator flow analyzed here.
-See Equations (\ref{commutfrist})-(\ref {commutlast2}).
-More generally, for an example of operators that are elliptically bounded (from above and below), see Equation (\ref{sdsdsdssdsd} ).
-See also the assumption $\mathfrak{D}_{0}\geq 0$ of Theorem \ref{lemma asymptotics1 copy(4)}, saying that the initial operators are outside some fixed ellipse (up to the singular case $\mu =0$).

-\textit{Acknowledgments:} This work is supported by the COST Action CA18232 financed by the European Cooperation in Science and Technology (COST) and also by the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation and CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033 and PID2020-112948GB-I00 funded by MCIN/AEI/10.13039/501100011033 and by \textquotedblleft ERDF A way of making Europe\textquotedblright .
+\textit{Acknowledgments:}This work is supported by the Basque Government through the grant IT1615-22 and the BERC 2022-2025 program, by the grant PID2020-112948GB-I00 funded by MCIN/AEI/10.13039/501100011033 and by \textquotedblleft ERDF A way of making Europe\textquotedblright .
 We thank Walter de Siquiera Pedra for valuable comments.
+We are also very grateful to the two reviewers for their constructive suggestions and interest in improving the paper.
+For instance, the generalization of the result for Hilbert-Schmidt operators to (noncommutative) $L^{p}$--spaces done in Theorem \ref{Corollary existence copy(1)} is a consequence of one reviewer's observations.